collectionspace/cspace-installer/docs/LOCAL.md

 Download and [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installation-guide) on your local machine.

-You do not have to SSH to the server when running Ansible locally.

 Add `ServerAliveInterval 120` to your `~/.ssh/config` to prevent potential SSH timeouts during build steps.
 If you're on Windows you can install Ansible using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).